-Flocks possessing sheep rated five star as per the Sheep Ireland €uro-Star genetic indices have the potential to deliver an additional €18 net profit per ewe compared to flocks with one-star animals.
+Flocks possessing sheep rated five stars on the Sheep Ireland €uro-Star genetic indices have the potential to deliver an additional €18 net profit per ewe compared with flocks with one-star animals.

 The findings showed that selecting five-star animals resulted in a higher average litter size, lower lamb mortality and higher-performing lambs that reach slaughter weight quicker.

 The five-star flock sold more lambs per ewe and at an earlier age, with the combined benefits equating to these ewes delivering €18 net profit more per head.